 I have utilized that experience and the perspectives of those customers to create a platform that allows me to be more hands-on and more helpful.
 I am now able to use my experiences and knowledge from years of intense whitetail hunting to speed up the learning curve and help my clients have the same success that I have had, without the years of trial and error that I experienced.

 About the Brand

-“Untamed”, adjective, not domesticated or otherwise controlled.
-“Ambition”, noun, a strong desire to do or achieve something, typically requiring determination or hard work.
+“Untamed”, is an adjective, not domesticated or otherwise controlled.
+“Ambition”, is a noun, a strong desire to do or achieve something, typically requiring determination or hard work.

 The Untamed Ambition is more than just a company, it is a mindset and a lifestyle.
 No matter how big your goals are in life, if you want something bad enough and are willing to work for it, you CAN achieve any level of success.

-Our sole purpose is helping you achieve your hunting related goals; specializing in the pursuit of mature whitetails.
+Our sole purpose is to help you achieve your hunting-related goals; specializing in the pursuit of mature whitetails.
 Fair chase hunting is not easy, and every situation is different.
 Maybe you own a property- we can help you set that property up to provide quality habitat that will hold deer while maximizing your opportunities.
-Maybe you lease a property, hunt permission-based property or are new to hunting and only have access to public land- we can help you in those situations as well.
+Maybe you lease a property, hunt permission-based property, or are new to hunting and only have access to public land- we can help you in those situations as well.

 The Untamed Ambition is as much a coaching company, as it is a consulting company.
 We help our clients achieve their goals through a hands-on educational process.
 Every situation is different and conditions are always changing, so we put a strong emphasis on customer communication and support, not just for one day of consulting, but for an entire season.

 Our success comes from your success.
 We are here to work for you, or with you, to help you get from where you are to where you want to be in the shortest amount of time possible.